sneharathod/snakeladdergame/README.md

-# snakeladdergame
+# Snake Ladder Game
-# Author Sneha Rathod
+Author Sneha Rathod
-Snake Ladder Game

 Configuration Property file: game.properties contain Board length and width, Snakes and Ladder positions on the board.

 Input: Number of Players and Names of Players.